How the Calculations Work

 - Postgraduate Loan (PGL): £21,000 threshold; 6% on income above this.

-- Regional pay scales (Inner/Outer London, Fringe, England excluding London) follow the STPCD 2025 values; academies may vary.
+- Regional pay scales (Inner/Outer London, Fringe, England excluding London) follow the STPCD 2025 values until the September 2026 update.

 - If your tax code uses Scottish rates (S prefix), income tax bands differ; ensure your code is correct.